hunting

 READ MORE

-Analyzing Your Shot & What To Do Next By Noel Gandy The moment of truth has finally arrived and all of your hard work has paid off: you got your shot on that whitetail you’ve been after for so long.
+Analyzing Your Shot What Next The moment of truth has finally arrived and all of your hard work has paid off: you got your shot on that whitetail you’ve been after for so long.
 Your arrow struck and your animal has bound out of sight.
-The impact was not […]
+The impact was not enough to let the animal expire […]

 READ MORE